Hair loss news first:

 — Follicum press release: successful Phase 1 safety trials.

 — Antonio Conte’s hair transplant seems to have turned out to be pretty good.

 — Christopher1’s experience with Kerastem thread worth following.
 Under my last post someone posted a comment that the treatment did not work and costs a lot.

 — At least once a year, we in the US get to read a story about a major Rogaine theft.
 Invariably, the thief is bald and this is emphasized by the media.
 I suspect all of these bald Rogaine thieves are selling most of the stolen cans rather than using their contents on their own scalps.

 And now on to medical items of interest:

 I will shorten this section for this month since the hair loss one was so lengthy.

-— An interesting recent video interview/discussion with Dr. Aubrey de Grey, Dr. Bil Andrews and Elizabeth (Liz) Parrish (all three of whom I have covered on this blog before):
+— An interesting recent video discussion between Dr. Aubrey de Grey, Dr. Bil Andrews and Elizabeth (Liz) Parrish.
+All three of whom I have covered on this blog before.

 — How long until we can print human faces in the lab?